zhengjunyao-work/arc24/docs/modeling/Iteration_13_single_task_ttft.md

 There is a clear positive relation between the number of splits and the accuracy of the model.
 However we see a decrease after 20 splits.
 My hypothesis is that if we were using a bigger compute budget we won't see that effect.
 The total number of training steps is 1000, so for 50 splits that means we will only change the model 20 times.

+We are able to reach an accuracy of 10.2% and a pass_2 of 23.7%.
+On the previous iteration I could only reach 9.4% accuracy fine-tuning for 8k steps, the best experiment with 1k steps reached 7% accuracy.
+I could reach a pass_2 of 22.7% fine-tuning for 4k steps, and the best experiment with 1k steps reached just 15%.
+This comparison really validates this single task test-time fine-tuning approach.

 <details>
   <summary>Click to see all the metrics</summary>